senn59/WordleClash/README.md

 - .Web (Razor pages web application serving as the presentation layer)
 - .Core (Class library serving as the business layer)
 - .Data (Class library built around a MySQL database serving as the persistence layer)

+Furthermore there is a .Tests project which contains unit tests for the business layer